 However, the current fast-growing literature assesses the effect of NPIs by hypothesizing a homogeneous impact, irrespective of their strength (e.g. Hsiang et al. 2020; Haug et al. 2020).
-Moreover, the role of the deployed economic support measures (ESM) is largely overlooked.
-Here, we revel the heterogeneous relationship between NPIs and the growth of COVID-19 confirmed cases, conditioning on a set of variables such as ESM and climatic conditions.
+We extend previous literature in two directions.
+First, we consider the impact of NPIs on infections depending on whether the strength of stringency is too low, of medium strength or too strong.
+Second, we assess the role of the deployed economic support measures (ESM) on COVID-19 infections; an issue that has largely been overlooked.
+In particular, we revel the heterogeneous relationship between NPIs and the growth of COVID-19 confirmed cases, conditioning on a set of variables such as ESM and climatic conditions.
 To do so, we use U.S. state-level data, and transform all variables through backward- or forward-looking rolling averages, thus accounting, to a certain extent, for errors in data measurement and most importantly for the endogenous nature of NPIs and COVID-19 infections.
-Moreover, as omitted variable bias may lead to invalid inferences, we estimate an augmented specification by including the ESM and the prevailing climatic conditions (temperature and relative humidity).1 Indeed, in the presence of ESM, government interventions are likely to become more effective in bringing infection cases down.
+Moreover, as omitted variable bias may lead to invalid inferences, we estimate an augmented specification by including the ESM and the prevailing climatic conditions (temperature and relative humidity).2 Indeed, in the presence of ESM, government interventions are likely to become more effective in bringing infection cases down.
 This is because employees, and the public in general, are more likely than not to stick to government intervention measures when economic support is in place.
-Finally, after ensuring that the estimated specification is robust against the typical violations of the error's sphericity assumption (heteroskedasticity, serial correlation and crosssectional dependence), we identify the critical level of NPIs over which the growth rate of infections turns negative.
+In addition, the spread of COVID-19 occurs predominantly via respiratory droplets and aerosols.
+In this case, temperature and relative humidity can affect transmission through virus survival.
+At lower temperatures, the virus survives longer and, at lower humidity, infectious respiratory droplets and aerosols stay suspended in the air for longer.3

 By fitting a two-threshold panel fixed-effects specification, we reach a number of findings.
 First, the impact of government NPIs on infections growth is significant and varying, depending on the stringency level.
 We identify three distinct regimes, i.e. regimes of 'low', 'medium' and 'high' severity interventions.
-A 10% increase in the level of the average NPIs (averaged over the previous 14 days) lowers the daily growth rate of infections by 0.349% in the low regime, by 0.492% in the medium regime, and by 0.546% in the high regime.
+A 10% increase in the level of the average NPIs (averaged over the previous 14 days) lowers the daily growth rate of in fections by 0.349% in the low regime, by 0.492% in the medium regime, and by 0.546% in the high regime.
 Second, the ESM for employees and the whole population in general are statistically significant in bringing COVID-19 cases growth down.
-Furthermore, a 10% increase in the average ESM (averaged over the previous 14 days) lowers the daily growth rate of infections by 0.060%.
-Third, we identify a negative and significant impact of climatic conditions (i.e. an increase in temperature and relative humidity) on the growth of COVID-19 cases.
+Furthermore, a 10% increase in the average ESM lowers the daily growth rate of infections by 0.060%.
+Third, we identify a negative and significant impact of climatic conditions on the growth of COVID-19 cases.
 Fourth, counterfactual analysis shows that the actual conducted NPIs significantly reduced the daily average percentage growth of infections by 21.4 percentage points compared to the scenario of no government action.
 At the other extreme, had government NPIs remained at the highest level throughout the sample, the daily average growth of infections would have been lower by 4.9 percentage points compared to the impact of the actual conducted NPIs.
 Fifth, the implemented ESM reduced the average daily percentage growth of infections by 2.4 percentage points compared to the scenario where no ESM were put in place.
 Finally, we find that only NPIs classified at the "high" regime can trigger a negative growth rate of infections.

-1 As ESM are positively correlated with conducted government interventions, non-inclusion of these measures in the specification will lead to biased and inconsistent estimates.
+2 As ESM are positively correlated with conducted government interventions, non-inclusion of these measures in the specification will lead to biased and inconsistent estimates.